DrWuzi/website-themes/README.md

 |![Latte](assets/catppuccin/latte.png)|![Frappe](assets/catppuccin/frappe.png)|![Macchiato](assets/catppuccin/macchiato.png)|![Mocha](assets/catppuccin/mocha.png)|

-A themes for aniworld.to using rose pine(https://rosepinetheme.com/) & catppuccin(https://catppuccin.com/)
+These themes using rose pine(https://rosepinetheme.com/) & catppuccin(https://catppuccin.com/)

-I am not supporting or using this services in any way, I just designed a Theme for it!
+### I am not supporting or using this service in any way, I just uploaded a Theme for it!